 - Holdings by country (files include both recent and historical data):

-- Holdings of Foreign Long-term Securities at Current Market Value by U.S. Residents (monthly SLT)
+- Monthly Holdings of Foreign Long-term Securities at Current Market Value by U.S. Residents (from SLT reports)

 - Total holdings by all U.S. residents; by type, holder and issuer.